 - What core areas are optimized through this consolidation?

 - Focus on essential tools that add value

 - Reduced training time

-- What to avoid when choosing a Sales Engagement Platform:
+- What to avoid when choosing a DealStack:

-- Purchasing a software that was not purpose built
+- Purchasing a software that does not have horizontal connectivity

-- Purchasing legacy technology with no product road-map
+- Purchasing legacy technology with no clear product road-map

-- Purchasing a software with hidden additional charges
+- Purchasing a software with hidden add-on charges

 - Purchasing a technology that is extremely high-touch and is not intuitive for your average team member to use

 Duplication of information and effort, increased training time, increased costs for implementation and support, time spent monitoring multiple tools – these are just a few of the ways your sales stack may be negatively impacting your ROI.